Skip to main content

 The new private endpoint will be in the Creating state while connecting to Azure.
 For MongoDB only, it will then be in the Pending state until you provide the Resource ID and IP address that you receive through an email from Striim, at which point the state of the private endpoint will be auto-approved and in the Running state.

-All Azure services require approval before going to the Running state.
+Other services may require approval before going to the Running state.

 5. The private endpoint in Striim will then be in the Running state.